-Things are changing nd changing fast these days.
-There is no more “business as usual."
-Expecting the unexpected has become the norm, which is why I am such a big fan of scenario planning.
+Things are changing faster than ever these days.
+There is no more “business as usual” especially since the covid pandemic and now the Ukrainian crisis.
+Expecting the unexpected has become the new norm, which is why I am such a big fan of scenario planning.

-Understanding who and what will impact your category, is the first step to preparing for the changes which could come.
-Preparing for likely future opportunities and risks is the second step, and the reason scenario planning is so vital to ongoing busines success.
+Understanding who and what will impact your category is the first step to readying your organisation for the changes which could come.
+Preparing for likely future opportunities and risks is the second step, and the reason scenario planning is so vital to ongoing business success.

 Step 4.
 Which of the category users are you attracting?

 This question surprises some people.
-They expect that once they have identified the category in which they are competing that they can just start trying to attract everyone in it.
-However "You can't please all the people all of the time" as the infamous quote from John Lydgate mentions.
+They expect that once they have identified the category in which they are competing, they can just start trying to attract everyone in it.
+However as the infamous quote from John Lydgate mentions: